 Balinese breakfast

-Every single Bali morning we had a breakfast at ”home”.
+Every single Bali morning, we had breakfast at ”home”.

-You’ve propably seen those floating breakfasts in Instagram.
-Yes, fancier places do offer them, yet those are of course nothing traditional and personally I wouldn’t like to eat in a swimming pool.
+You’ve probably seen those floating breakfasts on Instagram.
+Yes, fancier places do offer them, yet those are of course nothing traditional, and personally, I wouldn’t like to eat in a swimming pool.
 Breakfast in bed would be more my cup of tea.

-One way or another, all the Balinese accommodations, a homestay to a luxurious hotel offer a breakfast.
+One way or another, all the Balinese accommodations, from a homestay to a luxurious hotel, offer breakfast.

 Sweet Ubud

-We usually skip the lunch and only eat quite a heavy dinner, but sometimes have some small bites in the afternoon.
-Especially after having some quite a tough yoga lessons.
+We usually skip lunch and only eat quite a heavy dinner, but sometimes have some small bites in the afternoon.
+Especially after having some quite tough yoga classes.

 Which was often the case in Ubud.

-We did have one favorite cafe to go though, – to have just a regular coffee – which we found already in 2013 on our first visit to Ubud.
+We did have one favorite cafe to go to, just to have a regular coffee, which we found already in 2013 on our first visit to Ubud.

 Cafe Kismet

-This was our favorite cafe much before these corners turned into a pedestrian area, so it definitely stays our fave after the traffic noise is gone.
+This was our favorite cafe long before these corners turned into a pedestrian area, so it definitely stays our fave after the traffic noise is gone.

-We loved the scenery from the second floor where we once waited a tropical rain to stop and gazed a rainbow.
+We loved the scenery from the second floor, where we once waited for the tropical rain to stop and gazed at a rainbow.

 New address, same old place, cute interior, we followed.

-The latest news tell that the ”new” restaurant would’ve closed down, but the older one would continue as a clothing store.
+The latest news tells that the ”new” spot would’ve closed down, but the older one would continue as a clothing store.

-You might want to check out if they’re still serving some coffee & cake too.
+You might want to check if they’re still serving some coffee & cake too.

 Mamanis Gelato